totemic-tools/poly_post/README.md

 end
 ```

-When I call `PolyPost.build_and_store_all!/0`, it will load all the
+When I call `PolyPost.build_and_store_all!/0`, it will:

+1. Load all themarkdown files
-markdown files, call `Article.build/3` with the `reference`
+2. Call `Article.build/3` with the `reference` (filename), `metadata` and `content`
-(filename), `metadata` and `content` and return a struct specified as
+3. It will return a struct specified as you wish.
-you wish.

-The only requirement is that the struct or map *MUST* contain a key
+The only requirement is that the struct or map **MUST** contain a key
 called `key` that uniquely identifies this content.
-It *MUST* be a
+It **MUST** be a
 `String`.

-If you wish to use `makeup` styling, specify the needed dependencies
+If you wish to use [makeup](https://github.com/elixir-makeup/makeup) to style your `code` blocks, you must
-in your `mix.exs` file.
-If I wanted to highlight Elixir, Erlang and
+specify the needed dependencies in your `mix.exs` file.

+For example, if you wanted to highlight Elixir, Erlang and HTML in your
-HTML in my project, then I would specify the following:
+project, then I would specify the following:

 ```elixir
 defp deps do